cloudspannerecosystem/autoscaler/poller/README.md

 ### Parameters

-When defining a metric for the autoscaler there are two key components: thresholds and a [Cloud Monitoring time series metric](time-series-filters) comprised of a filter, reducer, aligner and period.
-Having a properly defined metric is critical to the opertional of the autoscaler, please refer to [Filtering and aggregation: manipulating time series](filtering-and-aggregation) for a complete discussion on building metric filters and aggregating data points.
+When defining a metric for the Autoscaler there are two key components: thresholds and a [Cloud Monitoring time series metric](time-series-filters) comprised of a filter, reducer, aligner and period.
+Having a properly defined metric is critical to the opertional of the Autoscaler, please refer to [Filtering and aggregation: manipulating time series](filtering-and-aggregation) for a complete discussion on building metric filters and aggregating data points.